FEATURED ONLINE MBA PROGRAMS

 The state of Connecticut offers a variety of options for pursuing your Master of Business Administration (MBA), from public to private institutions:

 An MBA from Fairfield University's Dolan School of Business can be customized beyond core courses with what the school calls "breadth courses" that add detail to core course material, as well as a variety of concentration courses in your area of specialization to help you meet your career goals.
-The degree requires a total of 54 credit hours.
 Classes are held in the evenings and on weekends to accommodate the schedules of students, most of whom have full-time jobs.
 The Dolan School of Business is accredited by the New England Association of Schools and Colleges (NEASC) and the Association to Advance Collegiate Schools of Business (AACSB).

 The new Malcolm Baldrige School of Business at Post University has designed its MBA programs around the philosophy of its namesake, a business and political leader.
 Innovation, excellence, integrity and leadership are taught by faculty with real-world experience to match their academic credentials.
 The development of foresight and the ability to respond accordingly are a key part of the curriculum.
 Post's MBA program is offered 100 percent online.
 Core courses are supplemented by concentration courses in areas such as corporate innovation, entrepreneurship, finance, leadership, marketing and project management.
 Additional capstone courses at the end of the program allow you to put theory into practice.

 The School of Business and Engineering offers MBA options for full-time students and working professionals.
-The 46 credit hour program requires 34 core courses and 12 electives according to your area of specialization.
-You also have the option to take part in one of three specialized tracks in chartered financial analysis, health care management or supply chain management; these tracks require 22 credit hours of core courses and 24 hours of electives.
+The program requires 34 hours of core courses and 12 of electives according to your area of specialization.
+You also have the option to take part in one of three specialized tracks in chartered financial analysis, health care management or supply chain management; these tracks require 22 hours of core courses and 24 of electives.
 You also have the option of combining your MBA with a Juris Doctor.
 The Quinnipiac MBA is offered on campus, online and in a hybrid format, and each approach is AACSB accredited.